thacherT1D/new-angular-curriculum/20 - API Integration/01 - HTTP Service.md

 }());
 ```

-Making an AJAX calls in your controller involves 4 steps:
+Making an AJAX call in your controller involves 4 steps:

 1. Inject the `$http` service by:
   - Adding `controller.$inject = ['http']`